- What are the dates for the ride?

 Thanks so much for your interest!
 There are various ways you can be involved:

 - Donate to the ride!
 Our number one goal is to sustain and expand the bus service that Cornerstone is able to provide.

 - Host a fundraiser that benefits NOLA to Angola!
 Some past examples include bartenders who donate their tips to the ride; movie nights around incarceration where the ticket sales go to NOLA to Angola, or even individuals who donate a percentage of their business’ profits to NTA on a specific day.
 (We are lucky to have among our supporters artists, potters, and yoga instructors who have supported us generously).
 We are happy to attend and help promote any event you organize.

 - Food: Our food crew can use a lot of volunteers in advance and during the ride.
 We need help soliciting food donations, picking them up, cooking in the days right before the ride, and packing everything into cars.

 - Publicity/Press: Help us raise awareness about the Nola to Angola ride and the Cornerstone Bus Project.
 This could mean posting/dropping off/designing flyers, reaching out to organizations that might be interested, sharing your press contacts with us, or creating media that raises awareness of the project.

 - Drive a support vehicle and/or lend your car: We receive more offers to drive support vehicles than we can accommodate so we turn most people down.
 However, you are welcome to inquire.

 - Volunteer for one of the many prison reform and prison abolition organizations in New Orleans, some of which are listed in our allies/resources section.
 Join the fight against mass incarceration in our city and our state!

-Registration will be open July 1st to 11:59pm on July 20th.
-Riders will be notified if they have a spot on July 25th.
+Registration will be open July 1st to 11:59pm on July 21st.
+Riders will be notified if they have a spot in late July.
 All other riders will be placed on the waitlist.
 Each year we have offered a spot to a significant number of riders on the waitlist, so don’t give up hope!